hdlinhnguyen/hdlinhnguyen.github.io/_pages/about.md

 Currently, I am a student at Université Paris Dauphine.

-*I am looking for a research internship in CS with a desirable duration of 25 weeks to complete my current study.*
+*I am looking for a PhD offer (CIFRE) or Operational research at a company that can start from this October.*

 I'm best reached via email _hdlinh.nguyen19(AT)gmail.com_